fabianbaechli/my_blog/documentation/learning_progress.md

 ## The sub-header-slider problem
 The sub-header-slider caused me a big headache.
 It is a [html hr](https://developer.mozilla.org/de/docs/Web/HTML/Element/hr) element.
-I want to set the width and margin from left based on the currently viewed page.
+I wanted to set the width and margin from left based on the currently viewed page.
 This means, that it should underline the `Admin` sub-header, if you're on the admin-page.
 Also, it should 'slide' from one position to another and not just 'jump'.
 Sounds not too bad right?
-No wrong!
+No, wrong!
 Sounds terrible!

 ### Refs
 The first problem was, that when you pass the active header element as a prop, React ignores the css